OpenBB-finance/OpenBB/website/content/sdk/guides/intros/portfolio/index.md

 ### Load

-Taking the downloaded `example.xlsx` file from the previous section, let's load it into the Portfolio Engine.
+Taking the downloaded `holdings_example.xlsx` file from the previous section, let's load it into the Portfolio Engine.
 There are a few parameters available for this function, and an object is returned.

 ```python
 help(openbb.portfolio.load)